rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Empirical and deductive work in tandem and both are essential.
 IMO, we (as individuals) prefer to use one more than the other.
 Understanding more about these preferences will be the main topic of this post.
 [^inductive]: This inductive reasoning should be confused with mathematical (or structural in PLT) induction.
 Believe it or not it sometimes is.

 _side_note_start
 Formal reasoning[^formalprog] is the only approach humans have figured out to solve complex problems correctly on the first go (without trial and error associated with empirical reasoning).
+Formal reasoning seems to be needed to understand limitations of empirical.
+"Program testing can be used to show the presence of bugs, but never to show their absence!" is a projection of that understanding onto programming.
 In this post I am not separating the formal out, it is bundled into deductive.
 I have struggled with this decision, at the end I decided to simplify things and keep formal reasoning bundled into the more broad deductive process.
 _side_note_end

 [^formalprog]: The term _formalism_ has special meaning in mathematics, I use it colloquially (e.g. all mathematics is formal).